misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

   - an easy way to do this is with the `DataFrame.sample()`, with `95` as the parameter
   - you can then loop 100 times and average over all those loops
-  - you may want to just concatenate the 100 draws to a 100 column by 95 rows DataFrame and compute the `mean()`, but there are other ways
+  - you may want to just concatenate the 100 draws to a 100 column by 95 row DataFrame and compute the `mean()`, but there are other ways

 2. What are the descriptive statistics of your sample and the government data?
 3. Compare and contrast, bring attention to the mean, 75% and standard deviations.
 4. Run a test for normality on the two samples using [`scipy.stats.normaltest()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.normaltest.html).
-  - Can you _fail to reject the null hypothesis_ (that the samples are drawn from normal distributions) at $\alpha < 0.05$?
+  - Can you _fail to reject the null hypothesis_ (that the samples are drawn from normal distributions) at $\alpha = 0.05$?
   - You will only need to look at the p-value
 5. Run a [Barlett test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.bartlett.html#scipy.stats.bartlett)
   for equal variances (also known as _homoscedasticity_).
 You will only need to look at the p-value.
-  - Can you _fail to reject the null hypothesis_ (that the samples have equal variances) at $\alpha < 0.05$?
+  - Can you _fail to reject the null hypothesis_ (that the samples have equal variances) at $\alpha = 0.05$?
 6. Run the [independent t-test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html#scipy.stats.ttest_ind),
   and use the result in the parameter `equal_var=`.
 That is if you fail to reject the null hypothesis from Bartlett's then `equal_var=True`.
-  - Can you _fail to reject the null hypothesis_ (that the means of two independent samples have identical average expected values) at $\alpha < 0.001$?
+  - Can you _fail to reject the null hypothesis_ (that the means of two independent samples have identical average expected values) at $\alpha = 0.001$?
 (Notice we have raised the bar for statistical significance!)
    - Make sure your notebook emits the p-value of the t-test?